Anonymous1212144/Wait110/README.md

 # Wait110
-Zero instruction Turing-complete programming language.
-A variant of Wait where the current nanotime is used as the initial state of Rule 110.
-This program is intended to be extremely future-proof, and should run any time in the future where they can compile a program following the current C standard (C23).
+Zero-instruction Turing-complete programming language.
+A variant of Wait, where the current nanotime is used as the initial state of Rule 110.
+This program is designed to be extremely future-proof and should run at any point in the future, provided there is a compiler that supports the current C standard (C23).

 Features include:
 - Expanding array so it can run any initial state until hardware limit